Caring for yourself and others

 If you have COVID-19

-Remember, if you test positive, you need to isolate for 7 days.
+Remember, if you test positive it’s recommended that you self-isolate for at least five days, or longer if you still have symptoms and/or are testing positive.
 If you need to evacuate, tell people you have COVID-19.